KarmaComputing/salon-booking-guru/docs/QUICK_START_GUIDE.md

 Similarly to the API, we will eventually use docker to start an instance of the front-end, however in the meantime you must use either `npm` or `yarn`.

-First ensure you have [Node](https://nodejs.org/en/) installed, and optionally yarn.
+First ensure you have both [Node](https://nodejs.org/en/) and [Yarn](https://yarnpkg.com/getting-started/install) installed.
 Then change into the `front-end/` directory:
 ```bash
 cd front-end/
 ```